Minimally invasive spinal procedures

 When performing minimally invasive spinal procedures, several small incisions are made to access the spine using specialised instruments to perform the procedure necessary to treat your specific problem or condition.
 Not all patients and issues are suitable to receive minimally invasive procedures, but your consultants should discuss this with you and offer advice on what is best for you.

 When will I recover?

 Recovery time for minimally invasive spinal procedures is much shorter than large incision, known as open surgery, procedures.
-You should be able to return home within a few days, and you may only require a few months of work to rest, rather than up to a year.
-You will be left with several small scars and these should heal and subside faster than a large incision scar.
+You should be able to return home within a few days and possibly on the day of your operation itself.
+You may only require a few weeks off work depending on the nature of your occupation.
+You will be left with several small scars but these should heal and subside faster than a large incision scar.